 They are also made to stay cool and they do stay cool.

-During one of the shorter Stress Testing that I do with HDD and SSD (SSD is a lot quicker that it makes me squeal when stress testing with HDD) with Anvil Endurance Test which basically writes a the Data multiple times, depending how you’ve set.
+During one of the shorter Stress Testing that I do with HDD and SSD (SSD is a lot quicker than it makes me squeal when stress testing with HDD) with Anvil Endurance Test which basically writes the Data multiple times, depending on how you’ve set.
 In an ambient temperature of 29 degrees, the drive inside the closed system (Corsair C 70 Gaming Chassis) with WD Velociraptor on top and A single 320gigs WD Blue 320GB drive and 3 WD Green drives that I use (Yeah, it stays on most of the time, but I usually use it to read data rather than Write- I know, I know- I “should” really think of switching something like WD Red does).
-The lowest temperature on WD Red is 32 – 33 Degrees Celsius on idle, and highest it touch during write is 35 during host write done by Anvil Endurance Testing.
+The lowest temperature on WD Red is 32 – 33 Degrees Celsius on idle, and highest it touch during write is 35 during a host write done by Anvil Endurance Testing.

-The best way to test this would be to connect in a NAS drive and do series of other tests, especially via Ethernet connection.
-I really try to prevent saying it, but since I do not have a NAS drive and couple of more system (to stress testing playback in one system during read/write access to/from multiple system would be perhaps one of the best ways to test such drives).
+The best way to test this would be to connect to a NAS drive and do series of other tests, especially via Ethernet connection.
+I really try to prevent saying it, but since I do not have a NAS drive and couple of more system (to stress testing playback in one system during read/write access to/from multiple systems would be perhaps one of the best ways to test such drives).

 As it turns out that Digit- one of the magazines in India for reviews and many stuff (I never read it read one of those magazines since the late 90s- whoops!) would be sending a Synology DS112J – and I’ll be keeping it after review (maybe get a DS112J+ if things go well).
 Once I get it, NAS performance on a personal NAS is also going to be one of the tests that I will include- even maybe for USB 3.0 drives.
 I would really like to test the Synology unit with NAS, although I have to be honest and say that while I do know some stuff about NAS and RAID, I’ll get to learn things better only when I get to spend time with it, provided I have my game face on!